m-cwalina/Homeday3/README.md

 Things you may want to cover:

-* to deploy run bundle install and use Localhost:3000
+* to deploy run bundle install, rails db:seed and use Localhost:3000